KS Bancorp, Inc. (KSBI) Announces Second Quarter 2022 Financial Results and Cash Dividend

-In addition, the Company announced today that its Board of Directors has declared a quarterly dividend of $0.16 per share for stockholders of record as of July 30, 2021 with payment to be made on August 9, 2021.
+In addition, the Company announced today that its Board of Directors has declared a quarterly dividend of $0.20 per share for stockholders of record as of July 29, 2022 with payment to be made on August 8, 2022.
+The $0.20 per share dividend represents a 25% increase of the previous quarter’s dividend of $0.16 per share.

 KS Bancorp, Inc. is a Smithfield, North Carolina-based single bank holding company.
 KS Bank, Inc., a state-chartered savings bank, is KS Bancorp’s sole subsidiary.
 The Bank is a full service community bank serving the citizens of eastern North Carolina since 1924.
 The Bank offers a broad range of personal and business banking products and services, mortgage products and trust services.
 There are nine full service branches located in Kenly, Selma, Clayton, Garner, Goldsboro, Wilson, Wendell, Smithfield, and Four Oaks, North Carolina.
-In addition, KS Trust Services has a presence in Waynesville and Wilmington, NC.
+There is a loan production office in Dunn, NC which opened in April, 2022.
 For more information, visit www.ksbankinc.com.

 This release contains certain forward-looking statements with respect to the financial condition, results of operations and business of the Company.
 These forward-looking statements involve risks and uncertainties and are based on the beliefs and assumptions of management of the Company and on the information available to management at the time that these disclosures were prepared.
 These statements can be identified by the use of words like “expect,” “anticipate,” “estimate” and “believe,” variations of these words and other similar expressions.
 Readers should not place undue reliance on forward-looking statements as a number of important factors could cause actual results to differ materially from those in the forward-looking statements.
 The Company undertakes no obligation to update any forward-looking statements.